What is a shoulder dislocation?

 - If you had a dislocated shoulder in the past, you are at greater risk for having it happen again.

-- After you have eased your early pain, rehab exercises will help you prevent future dislocation.
+- After you've eased your early pain, rehab exercises will help you prevent future dislocation.

 - Maintaining muscle strength and flexibility can help prevent shoulder dislocations.